nkabbara/nkabbara.github.io/books/unlimited-memory.md

 You may store up to 50 bits of info using this method.

 I'm using this to memorize the four principles of good writing from On Writing Well (by William Zinser).
+Imagining:
-1. Imagining a crystal bowl on my feet: **Clarity** (crystal clear).
+1. A crystal bowl on my feet: **Clarity** (crystal clear).
-2. A closure script on my knees: Simple (clojure was built with simplicity as one of its core values).
+2. A closure script on my knees: **Simplicity** (clojure was built with simplicity as one of its core values).
-3. A short penis on my pelvis: Brevity (useful, not true :D)
+3. A short penis on my pelvis: **Brevity** (useful, not true :D)
-4. A big pounding red cartoon heart in my chest: Humanity. (heart, love, soul, humanity)
+4. A big pounding red cartoon heart in my chest: **Humanity**. (heart, love, soul, humanity)

 ### Peg Method

 You can use any list that is already in your long-term memory to create all kinds of new peg lists.
-You can make up words and images for each letter of the alphabet (e.g., apple, bucket, cat, dolphin), the months of the year, subway stops on your way to work—any list that you can remember in order.
+You can make up words and images for each letter of the alphabet (e.g., apple, bucket, cat, dolphin), the months of the year, subway stops on your way to work—any list that you can remember in order and that is already tattoed to your brain.
+Enjoy this and find new ways to improve it.

 #### Rhyming Pegs

-1. One -> bun
+* One ➜ bun
-2. Two -> shoe
+* Two ➜ shoe
-2. Three -> tree
+* Three ➜ tree
-2. Four -> door
+* Four ➜ door
-2. Five -> hive
+* Five ➜ hive
-2. Six -> sticks
+* Six ➜ sticks
-2. Seven -> heaven
+* Seven ➜ heaven
-2. Eight -> gate
+* Eight ➜ gate
-2. Nine -> vine
+* Nine ➜ vine
-2. Ten -> hen
+* Ten ➜ hen

+Really see each link picture in your mind and make it clear.
+You should now know these attributes forward, backward, and in random order.

+The rhyming peg method can be extended by finding additional words that rhyme with the number, e.g.: one—bun, gun, sun.
+With this method, you can easily create a peg system to store up to 30 bits of new information.

 Going to try these on "Traits of Useful Perspectives" chapter in [Useful No True](/books/useful-not-true)

-1. Direct: find a more efficient path to the real end result, no need for the middle steps.
+1. **Direct**: find a more efficient path to the real end result, no need for the middle steps.
 Why am I starting a business, for freedom?
-Can I get the freedom that I'm picturing in my mind without starting a business?
-Picturing myself buying a BUN of bread directly from the baker, not through the supermarket.
+Can I get the freedom that I'm picturing in my mind without starting a business? _Picturing myself buying a BUN of bread directly from the baker, not through the supermarket._
-2. Energizing: many smart & boring perspectives come to mind, but which one tickles you enough to get you bolting through the streets?
-Even makes you afraid, but excited.
-Imaging myself excitedly looking for my lost running SHOE so I can bolt through the street.
+2. **Energizing**: many smart & boring perspectives come to mind, but which one tickles you enough to get you bolting through the streets?
+Even makes you afraid, but excited. _Imaging myself excitedly looking for my lost running SHOE so I can bolt through the street._
-3. Self-reliant: process not outcome.
-Does not depend on anything out of my control.
-I'm looking at a TREE doing its thing.
-It doesn't need me or any person to take of it.
+3. **Self-reliant**: process not outcome.
+Does not depend on anything out of my control. _I'm looking at a TREE doing its thing.
+It doesn't need me or any person to take care of it.
 It's not reliant on any one.
-Just needs nature and it can thrive.
+Just needs nature and it can thrive._
-4. Balancing: prioritize what's been neglected.
+4. **Balancing**: prioritize what's been neglected.
 Me time vs. social time.
-Exploring vs self leading.
-I'm imaging a locked DOOR keeping me inside and I really need to get out to balance my recent reclusion.
+Exploring vs self leading. _I'm imaging a locked DOOR keeping me inside and I really need to get out to balance my recent reclusion._
-5. Selfless: my issues are insignificant compared to other people's when I look at them from the outside.
-How can I help and be useful to others?
-I'm picturing a bee selflessly and happily (with a bee smile) serving the HIVE.
+5. **Selfless**: my issues are insignificant compared to other people's when I look at them from the outside.
+How can I help and be useful to others? _I'm picturing a bee selflessly and happily (with a bee smile) serving the HIVE._
-6. Selfish: I care for myself and I respect myself.
+6. **Selfish**: I care for myself and I respect myself.
 It comes out of my self worth.
 It would take many pages to list all that I've done for others and for myself.
-I'm proud of that.
-In order to protect that, I'll smack anyone with multiple STICKS that threatens the goose.
+I'm proud of that. _In order to protect that, I'll smack anyone with multiple STICKS that threatens the goose._
-7. Lucid and lasting: am I acting from an emotion?
+7. **Lucid and lasting**: am I acting from an emotion?
 Like envy, jealousy, anger, hurt.
-Does it still make sense in a couple of weeks after all emotions have subsided, even ecstatic ones?
-I'm imagining the moon, our trusty HEAVENly body stoicly turning around our planet not missing a beat during our storms neither during our good weather.
+Does it still make sense in a couple of weeks after all emotions have subsided, even ecstatic ones? _I'm imagining the moon, our trusty HEAVENly body stoicly turning around our planet not missing a beat during our storms neither during our good weather._
-8. Test first: before quitting, take a break.
-Before buying something test it, multiple times if necessary.
-I'm picturing myself creating a test GATE in the ci/cd of my project to prevent releases that don't pass tests.
+8. **Test first**: before quitting, take a break.
+Before buying something test it, multiple times if necessary. _I'm picturing myself creating a test GATE in the ci/cd of my project to prevent releases that don't pass tests._
-9. Healthy: Do what's wise and good even if I don't feel good.
-Ask the better me, what would I do?
-I'm picturing a grape **VINE** giving me healthy and nourishing grapes for my monring snack.
+9. **Healthy**: Do what's wise and good even if I don't feel good.
+Ask the better me, what would I do? **I'm picturing a grape **VINE** giving me healthy and nourishing grapes for my afternoon snack.**
-10. Long term: Serve the future.
+10. **Long term:** Serve the future.
 I'm just in a phase now.
 I'll be 80 soon.
-Some discomfort now for a better future is worth it.
-I'm picturing a **HEN** forcing herself to sit on the eggs so they may hatch and then forcing her habints into being a good mother HEN in order to spread her genes into the future.
+Some discomfort now for a better future is worth it. _I'm picturing a **HEN** forcing herself to sit on the eggs so they may hatch and then forcing her habints into being a good mother HEN in order to spread her genes into the future._
-11. Compensating for bias and predjudice: If I tend to walk away, choose to stay.
+11. **Compensating for bias and predjudice**: If I tend to walk away, choose to stay.
 When prejudince against something, learn more and deeply about it until you understanding it.
 Your defaults might be inccorrect.
 11 rhymes with 7 so we have a conflict.
-In numerology they call it the first master number, so let's use that as a hook.
-I'm imagining a _master_ sitting with a whip watching over the 10 previous attributes and making sure _there is no bias and prejudice_ taking place.
+In numerology they call 11 the first master number, so let's use that as a hook. _I'm imagining a _master_ sitting with a whip watching over the 10 previous attributes and making sure _there is no bias and prejudice_ taking place._

-Really see each link picture in your mind and make it clear.
-You should now know these attributes forward, backward, and in random order.

-The rhyming peg method can be extended by finding additional words that rhyme with the number, e.g.: one—bun, gun, sun.
-With this method, you can easily create a peg system to store up to 30 bits of new information.

-You can use any list that is already in your long-term memory to create all kinds of new peg lists.
-You can make up words and images for each letter of the alphabet (e.g., apple, bucket, cat, dolphin), the months of the year, subway stops on your way to work—any list that you can remember in order.
-Enjoy using this method and finding new ways to improve it.

 ### Shape Pegs

 The second peg method, the shape system, converts numbers into concrete shapes.
 It works in the same way as the rhyming peg method, only this time the pegs are shaped like the number.
-We are not going to do an exercise with this system, because you have already learned the principle in the rhyme list.
-The shape method just gives you another option.
+I'm skipping this because memorizing numbers seems to conflict with it.

 <figure>
     <img src="../assets/um-shape-pegs.png">